 Among the leading causes of preventable death, tobacco smoking death ranks number in the world today.
 The number of illnesses caused by tobacco smoking account for 5.4 million deaths every year.
 Tobacco consumption causes respiratory illnesses, lung diseases, several types of cancers, and cardiovascular diseases (CVD), including heart disease and stroke.

 ACPN’s smoking cessation program is focused on helping clients overcome barriers to quitting smoking.
 Our program helps individuals with habitual smoking and addictions seek help through counselling and smoking-cessation medications.

 Nicotine dependence is classified as a relapsing chronic disease, often requiring ongoing medical treatment, as do all other diseases, medical disorders, and drug dependencies.
 Many smokers will only be able to stop smoking and maintain long-term abstinence after receiving clinical treatment and management training for their nicotine dependence.

 The effectiveness of individual counseling and pharmacotherapy in smoking cessation interventions is well established.
 An individual’s chances of success in quitting smoking can be almost doubled by the combination of face-to-face counseling and the use of smoking-cessation medications.

 ACPN’s Smoking Cessation Program

-To know more about our corporate services, call our team at 800 ACPN (800 2276) or send us an email at email@example.com
+To know more about our smoking cessation services, call our team at 800 ACPN (800 2276) or send us an email at email@example.com